Gastroesophageal Reflux Disease (GERD)

 Acid reflux and heartburn occur a lot more frequently, with increasing intensity.
 The pain can affect daily activities, and patients will need to be prescribed daily acid reflux medication as over-the-counter medication may not work anymore.

-The symptoms are painful and do not ease even after medication is taken.
-Such symptoms include heartburn, chest pain, problems swallowing, regurgitation of food or stomach acid, persistent dry cough, and the chronic feeling of a lump in the throat.
+The symptoms are painful and do not ease even with medication.
+Such symptoms include heartburn, chest pain, problems swallowing, regurgitation of food or stomach acid, persistent dry cough, and the frequent feeling of a lump in the throat.

-Quality of life is severely worsened, and your gastroenterologist may recommend surgery to treat GERD.
+Quality of life is severely worsened, and your gastroenterologist may recommend surgery to treat your GERD in Singapore.

 • Chronic sore throat